ThinkPad: Current model lines

-Legend: by starting weight

 ThinkPad Yoga (2013–current)

 The ThinkPad Yoga is an Ultrabook-class convertible device that functions as both a laptop and tablet computer.
 The Yoga gets its name from the consumer-oriented IdeaPad Yoga line of computers with the same form factor.
 The ThinkPad Yoga has a backlit keyboard that flattens when flipped into tablet mode.
-This was accomplished on 1st generation X1 Yoga with a platform surrounding the keys that rises until level with the keyboard buttons, a locking mechanism that prevents key presses, and feet that pop out to prevent the keyboard from directly resting on flat surfaces.
+This was accomplished on 1st generation X1 Yoga with a platform surrounding the keys that rise until level with the keyboard buttons, a locking mechanism that prevents key presses, and feet that pop out to prevent the keyboard from directly resting on flat surfaces.
 On later X1 Yoga generations, the keys themselves retract in the chassis, so the computer rests on fixed small pads.
-Touchpad is disabled in this configuration.
+The touchpad is disabled in this configuration.
 Lenovo implemented this design in response to complaints about its earlier Yoga 13 and 11 models being awkward to use in tablet mode.
 A reinforced hinge was required to implement this design.
-Other than its convertible form factor, the ThinkPad Yoga retains standard ThinkPad features such as a black magnesium-reinforced chassis, island keyboard, a red TrackPoint, and a large touchpad.
+Other than its convertible form factor, the ThinkPad Yoga retains standard ThinkPad features such as a black magnesium-reinforced chassis, an island keyboard, a red TrackPoint, and a large touchpad.

 Tablets

 ThinkPad Tablet

 Released in August 2011, the ThinkPad Tablet is the first in Lenovo's line of business-oriented Tablets with the ThinkPad brand.
 The tablet has been described by Gadget Mix as a premium business tablet.
 Since the Tablet is primarily business-oriented, it includes features for security, such as anti-theft software, the ability to remotely disable the tablet, SD card encryption, layered data encryption, and Cisco Virtual Private Network (VPN).

-Additionally, the ThinkPad Tablet is able to run software such as IBM's Lotus Notes Traveler.
+Additionally, the ThinkPad Tablet can run software such as IBM's Lotus Notes Traveler.
 The stylus could be used to write notes on the Tablet, which also included software to convert this handwritten content to text.
 Another feature on the Tablet was a drag-and-drop utility designed to take advantage of the Tablet's touch capabilities.
 This feature could be used to transfer data between USB devices, internal storage, or an SD card.

 Slashgear summarized the ThinkPad Tablet by saying, "The stylus and the styling add up to a distinctive slate that doesn't merely attempt to ape Apple's iPad."

 ThinkPad Tablet 2

-In order to celebrate the 20th anniversary of the ThinkPad, Lenovo held a large party in New York where it announced several products, including the Tablet 2.
+To celebrate the 20th anniversary of the ThinkPad, Lenovo held a large party in New York where it announced several products, including the Tablet 2.
 Lenovo says that the ThinkPad Tablet 2 will be available on 28 October 2012 when Windows 8 is released.
-The ThinkPad Tablet 2 runs the Windows 8 Professional operating system.
-It will be able to run any desktop software compatible with this version of Windows.
+The ThinkPad Tablet 2 runs the Windows 8 Pro operating system.
+It can run any desktop software compatible with this version of Windows.